F5Networks/f5-azure-arm-templates/experimental/bigiq/licenseManagement/standalone/2nic/existing-stack/byol/README.md

 ## Introduction

-This solution uses an experimental CloudFormation Template to launch a 2-NIC deployment of a [BIG-IQ](https://f5.com/products/big-iq-centralized-management) License Manager VE in an Microsoft Azure, using a BYOL (bring your own license) BIG-IQ License Manager License.
+This solution uses an experimental ARM Template to launch a 2-NIC deployment of a [BIG-IQ](https://f5.com/products/big-iq-centralized-management) License Manager VE in an Microsoft Azure, using a BYOL (bring your own license) BIG-IQ License Manager License.

 This is an *existing stack* template, meaning the networking infrastructure MUST be available prior to deploying.
 See the Template Parameters Section for required networking objects.